georapbox/js-utils/README.md

 > Not yet another Javascript library.

 **jsEssentials** is by no means a library and it's not meant to be one.
-It's just a collection of javascript standalone functions to cherrypick from, for everyday tasks.
+It's just a collection of javascript standalone functions to cherrypick from and get the job done.

-*Because sometimes we don't need a whole library to get the job done.*

 ### Table of contents